natalie-lang/natalie/README.md

 ## Current Status

 Natalie is able to compile and run **very simple Ruby** scripts at the moment.
 We have the foundations in place, like classes, modules, methods, blocks and the various types of variables.
 We have the basic data objects in place, e.g. true, false, nil, Integer, Symbol, String, Array, Hash, Range.
 But there are still some yet unimplemented, like Float.
 Further, only a small number of methods are implemented on the objects that are present in the language.
+And a biggie, we don't have a garbage collector yet (I'm debating on whether to pull in the [Boehm](https://www.hboehm.info/gc/) collector or to roll our own).

 For example, you can do basic stuff with strings like concatenate and match with a Regexp, but methods like `upcase` and `strip` are not yet implemented. *Want to help?*
 As another example, basic Integer support is present, but we don't have Bignum support and methods like `even?` and `between?` are not yet implemented. *You can help!*

 The current driving force is to make Natalie complete enough to be able to compile itself.
-Since the Natalie compiler is written in Ruby, theoretically at some point, we should be able to run the Ruby code through Natalie to produce a compiled version of compiler.
+Since the Natalie compiler is written in Ruby, theoretically at some point, we should be able to run the Ruby code through Natalie to produce a compiled version of the compiler.
 That day will be glorious!

 A more lofty goal would be the ability to compile a larger project like Sinatra.
 But that's probably a year away at this point.